leafo/gh-actions-luarocks/README.md

 [![Actions Status](https://github.com/leafo/gh-actions-luarocks/workflows/test/badge.svg)](https://github.com/leafo/gh-actions-luarocks/actions)

 Builds and installs LuaRocks from source into the `.luarocks/` directory in the working directory.
-Configures `PATH`, `LUA_PATH`, and `LUA_CPATH` environment variables to be able to use the `luarocks` command directly in workflows.
+Configures `PATH`, `LUA_PATH`, and `LUA_CPATH` environment variables to be able to use the `luarocks` command directly in workflows, and require installed modules in Lua.

 [`leafo/gh-actions-lua`](https://github.com/leafo/gh-actions-lua/tree/master/install-lua) can be used to install Lua, which is required for LuaRocks to build and run.
 (This action will use any Lua installed in `.lua/`).